A Study of DCC-2618 vs Sunitinib in Advanced GIST Patients After Treatment With Imatinib

 - .
 Resolution of all toxicities from prior therapy to ≤ Grade 1 (or patient baseline) within 1 week prior to the first dose of study drug (excluding alopecia and ≤ Grade 3 clinically asymptomatic lipase, amylase, and creatine phosphokinase [CPK] laboratory abnormalities).

 - .
-The patient is capable of understanding and complying with the protocol and has signed the informed consent document.
+The patient is capable of understanding and complying with the protocol and the patient has signed the informed consent document.
 Signed informed consent form (ICF) must be obtained before any study-specific procedures are performed.

 You CAN'T join if...

 - Treatment with any other line of therapy in addition to imatinib for advanced GIST.
+Imatinib-containing combination therapy in the first-line setting is not allowed.

 - Patients with a prior or concurrent malignancy whose natural history or treatment have the potential to interfere with the safety or efficacy assessment of this clinical trial are not eligible.